Speed of Sound (song)

 "Speed of Sound" is a song by British rock band Coldplay.
-It was written by all members of the band for their third studio album, X&Y (2005).
-Constructed around a piano and guitar riff, the song builds into a huge, synthesiser-heavy chorus.
-It was released by Parlophone Records as the lead single from the album.
-"Speed of Sound" made its radio premiere on BBC Radio 1 with Lamacq on 19 April, then was serviced to US radio on 25 April 2005.
-The song was released in the UK on 23 May with two B-sides: "Things I Don't Understand" and "Proof".
+It was released as the lead single for their third studio album, X&Y (2005), on 19 April 2005, following its radio premiere on the previous day at Steve Lamacq's BBC Radio 1 show.
+Written by all members of the band, the song was built around a piano and guitar riff, peaking into a synthesiser-heavy chorus.
+A physical version of the single was issued on 23 May in the United Kingdom, containing the B-sides "Things I Don't Understand" and "Proof".

-Coldplay vocalist Chris Martin admitted that the song was developed after the band had listened to English art rock singer Kate Bush.
-Upon the song's release, it charted in the UK Singles Chart in the number two position.
-In the United States, it debuted at number eight on the Billboard Hot 100, their first top ten hit in the country, and their most successful song until "Viva la Vida" reached number one in 2008.
+Vocalist and pianist Chris Martin stated that the song was written after the band had listened to English singer Kate Bush.
+Upon release, it charted in the UK Singles Chart at number two.
+In the United States, it debuted at number eight on the Billboard Hot 100, becoming their first top ten hit and highest-peaking song until "Viva la Vida" went number one in 2008.

-"Speed of Sound" was recognised Song of the Year by the American Society of Composers, Authors and Publishers (ASCAP) and it was nominated twice at the 48th Grammy Awards.
-The song won a Brit Award in the category for Best British Single in 2006.
-The track's music video was nominated for four MTV Video Music Awards.
-"Speed of Sound" was also notable as the billionth download from the iTunes Store.
+"Speed of Sound" was named the Song of the Year by the American Society of Composers, Authors and Publishers (ASCAP) and later nominated for Best Rock Song and Best Rock Performance by a Duo or Group with Vocal at the 48th Annual Grammy Awards.
+It won the Brit Award for Best British Single at the 2006 Brit Awards.
+In the same year, the music video received four nominations at the MTV Video Music Awards.
+"Speed of Sound" is also notable for being the billionth download purchased on the iTunes Store.